I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Episode II: Enter Treat

-Obviously this is little more than a re-run of the first movie with a change of locale and a new leading man, yet I preferred Substitute 2 over the original.
+Obviously this is little more than a re-run of the first movie with a change of locale and a new leading man, but I actually preferred Substitute 2 over the original.
 Williams is more likable than Berenger and his action-hero chops (previously seen in such cult B-Movie faves as 1988's Dead Heat and 1998's Deep Rising) are on point as well.
 It was also interesting to see B.D.
-Wong, who I know mainly as the straight-laced police psychiatrist from Law & Order: Special Victims Unit, playing a bad-guy role.
+Wong, who I know mainly as the police psychiatrist from Law & Order: Special Victims Unit, playing a bad-guy role.

 "The Substitute 3: Winner Takes All" Trailer